 “Where we fail is by not taking a long-term view.
 We try to do things too big, too quickly.”

-Australia has been slow to recognise the opportunity that is China, and has been focused on traditional markets like New Zealand, UK and the US.
+Australia has been slow to recognise the opportunity that is in China, and has been focused on traditional markets like New Zealand, UK and the US.
 Doring believes the key to success lies in moving away from Australia’s regular marketing methods and designing a marketing approach that is China-specific.

 3. Develop a customised, targeted marketing approach

 Doring points to an enormous gap between Chinese and Western thinking in marketing, and describes Australia as having “a slower marketing apparatus.”
 In China, standard marketing approaches such as TV advertising and billboards are consumed in an entirely different way.
 Australian campaigns are often not directly translatable into Chinese, as the meanings are different.
 They need to be designed specifically for the Chinese market.

 “Having a good product isn’t good enough anymore.
 You need an understanding of how people will consume it,“ Doring says.